Frequently Asked Questions

 How do I find a particular person's contact details from the government personnel list?

-How do I search for all people with a particular role (e.g. all chief executives)?
+How do I search for all people with a particular role (e.g. all prime ministers)?

 How do I search for all organizations of a particular kind (e.g. all ministries of health)?

-When I search the same organization comes up more than once ...
+When I search the same ministry comes up more than once ...

 I'm searching for a type of organization that's not in the drop-down list ...